-Create a list of the most crucial work policies and processes that deserve to be documented.
-You would want to consider writing the general ones first based on state or federal laws and then narrow them down to the ones specific to your organization.
+Create a list of the most crucial work policies and processes that are worthy of documentation.
+You would want to consider writing the general ones first based on state or federal laws and then narrow down to the ones specific to your organization.

 The more structured your manual is, the easier it gets for employees to find what they need.
 With a logically structured manual, navigating from page to page or article to article is a piece of cake regardless of how lengthy the content is.